Back To Search Results

 Introduction

-Sinusitis is one of the most common health complaints leading to a physician visit in the United States, as well as one of the leading causes of antibiotic prescriptions.
+Sinusitis is 1 of the most common health complaints leading to a physician visit in the United States and 1 of the leading causes of antibiotic prescriptions.
 In 1 year, there were up to 73 million restricted activity days in patients with sinusitis and total direct medical costs of almost $2.4 billion (not including surgery or radiographic imaging).
-In addition, up to 14.7% of people in one National Health Interview Survey had sinusitis the preceding year.
+In addition, up to 14.7% of people in 1 National Health Interview Survey had sinusitis the preceding year.
 The newer term is rhinosinusitis because purulent sinus disease without similar rhinitis is rare.

-- Recurrent acute rhinosinusitis: Four or more episodes of acute, lasting at least 7 days each, in any 1-year period.
+• Recurrent acute rhinosinusitis: Four or more acute episodes lasting at least 7 days each, in any 1-year period.

-- Chronic rhinosinusitis: Signs of symptoms persist 12 weeks or longer.
+• Chronic rhinosinusitis: Signs of symptoms persist for 12 weeks or longer.

 Etiology